Materials-Consortia/OPTIMADE/optimade.rst

 The format defined in this section applies after such outer escape rules have been applied (e.g., when all occurrences of ``\/`` have been translated into ``/`` for a format where an unescaped slash character is the end delimiter).
 Likewise, if an OPTIMADE regex is embedded in a serialized data format (e.g., JSON), this section documents the format of the Unicode string resulting from the deserialization of that format.

-The format is a subset of the format described in `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__.
-The restrictions are chosen to match features commonly available in database backends.
-The subset is compatible with the `PCRE2 regex engine <https://www.pcre.org/current/doc/html/>`__ when it is configured accordingly.
-The subset is also intended to be compatible with, but even further restricted than, the subset recommended in the JSON Schema standard, see `JSON Schema: A Media Type for Describing JSON Documents 2020-12, section 6.4 <https://json-schema.org/draft/2020-12/json-schema-core#section-6.4>`__.
-The compatibility with the JSON Schema standard is expressed as "intended" since there is some room for interpretation of the precise features included in the subset of regex features recommended in that standard.

-Hence, an OPTIMADE regex is a regular expression that adheres to `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__ with the additional restrictions described in the following.
+An OPTIMADE regex is a regular expression that adheres to `ECMA-262, section 21.2.1 <https://262.ecma-international.org/11.0/#sec-patterns>`__ with additional restrictions described below which define a subset of the ECMA-262 format chosen to match features commonly available in different database backends.
-The regex is interpreted according to the processing rules that apply for an expression where only the Unicode variable is set to true of all variables set by the RegExp internal slot described by `ECMA-262, section 21.2.2.1 <https://262.ecma-international.org/11.0/#sec-notation>`__.
+The regex is interpreted according to the ECMA-262 processing rules that apply for an expression where only the Unicode variable is set to true of all variables set by the RegExp internal slot described by `ECMA-262, section 21.2.2.1 <https://262.ecma-international.org/11.0/#sec-notation>`__.

-Furthermore, it can only use the following tokens and features (this list is partially quoted from the JSON Schema standard):
+The subset includes only the following tokens and features:

 - Individual Unicode characters matching themselves, as defined by the `JSON specification <https://json-schema.org/draft/2020-12/json-schema-core#RFC8259>`__.
 - The ``.`` character to match any one Unicode character except the line break characters LINE FEED (LF) (U+000A), CARRAGE RETURN (U+000D), LINE SEPARATOR (U+2028), PARAGRAPH SEPARATOR (U+2029) (see `ECMA-262 section 2.2.2.7 <https://262.ecma-international.org/14.0/?_gl=1*yqtzjq*_ga*MjEzNTE2ODEyNi4xNzA0NTQ1NTk5*_ga_TDCK4DWEPP*MTcwNzk5ODA1My43LjEuMTcwNzk5OTYxNC4wLjAuMA..#sec-compileatom>`__).